Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Happens During a Laser Session?

 During a session, the veterinarian or vet tech will align the laser-emitting device over your cat’s painful, inflamed, or injured area.
-The laser light will penetrate the skin without causing pain or injury.
-The cells will absorb the light energy and convert it into cellular energy, reducing inflammation and suppressing pain or in the case of skin lesions, speeding the healing process.
+The laser light will penetrate the skin without causing pain or injury, while reducing inflammation and suppressing pain, or in the case of surgical or other wounds, speeding the healing process.
 The entire procedure can take 3–10 minutes, depending on the extent of the inflammation/injury and condition.
-For cats with multiple affected areas or extensive skin lesions, the treatment session may last longer (approximately 30 minutes).
+For cats with multiple affected areas or extensive injuries, the treatment session may last longer (approximately 30 minutes).
 In most situations, the treatment will extend over several sessions.

-In general, acute conditions can be remedied in a single session, but chronic ones require more than one session.
-Cats suffering from chronic conditions usually feel better after 10 sessions.
+In general, some acute conditions can be remedied in just a few sessions, but chronic ones require more than one session.
+Cats suffering from chronic conditions usually feel better after several sessions.
 However, the number of sessions depends on the severity of your cat’s ailment and their health condition.

 What Are the Different Types of Laser Treatments for Cats?